googlefonts/VTT-Deficiencies/README.md

 **Top:** Function 87, used to position accents, causes the circumflex accent, to be uncentered.

-**Bottom:** X-direction code removed.
-Glyph program compiled and saved.
+**Bottom:** X-direction code removed, ([SVTCAX] code block), Glyph program compiled and saved.
 Accent is now centered and positioned correctly, using **x-offset code only**, for all Variation instances.

-The x-direction code for composite glyphs, generated by the autohinter, should be removed for all accented glyphs.
-Function 87, used to position accents, can cause badly positioned accents in some Variation instances in Variable fonts.

 The x-offset code is sufficient to position accents correctly for all Variation Instances in the x-direction.
 By removing the x-direction code, accents will be positioned correctly.

 This also reduces the overall font file size.

+**Recommendation:** Modify the Autohinter to respect, Disable all x-direction hinting for the entire font under _(Tools > options > Autohinter Tab > Disable X-Direction Hints)_ to disable code output for accents positioning in x-direction [SVTCAX]

 **Y-Positioning code**

-The autohinter also generated y-axis positioning code to position accents above base glyphs.
+The autohinter also generates y-axis positioning code to position accents above base glyphs, calling a Function 86 dessigned for this purpose

-[add discussion and text from Hinting Variable fonts, describing the problem]

-**Current solution**
-[Insert graphic] with y-code v custom y-code

-Show example [ insert graphics and code explanations as in VTT Hinting Variable fonts]
+for details on the problem with this in Variable font, and current workarounds and solutions, see [Positioning accents](https://github.com/googlefonts/how-to-hint-variable-fonts#positioning-accents)

 **Recommendation:** Refine function to output corrected positioning code.